CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Part 1 - Basics.md

 <ins>The benefit to worldbuilding is that we can decide when time $0$ and when day $0$ is.</ins> **Here, we define time $0$ to be the time of Spring Equnox on the prime meridian, and we shall also, for the sake of convenience, also say that the Spring Equinox happened at exactly midnight.** This means, that at solar time (T) $= 0$, the sidereal time was exactly $-0.5$ sidereal days, as Aries (coincident with the Sun) was at midnight.

 Under this presumption, the conversion from Solar time to sidereal time is very easy.
-Since the length of a sidereal day is exactly $Y/(Y\pm1)$ of a solar day, where $Y$ is the length of a year **in solar days**, we just multiply the time elapsed, in days, from $T = 0$ by $(Y\pm1)/Y$ to get the sidereal time, then subtract by $0.5$ sidereal days to account for the fact that Aries was at midnight at $T = 0$.
+Since the length of a sidereal day is exactly $Y/(Y\pm1)$ of a solar day, we just multiply the time elapsed, in days, from $T = 0$ by $(Y\pm1)/Y$ to get the sidereal time, then subtract by $0.5$ sidereal days to account for the fact that Aries was at midnight at $T = 0$.
 ```math
 \Theta = \frac{Y \pm 1}{Y} \cdot T - 0.5 \tag{9}
 ```